erwanlecarpentier/flatland/README.md

 Use the configuration files in the 'config' repository in order to set the simulation parameters.
 - 'main.cfg' contains the main parameters of the simulation;
-- 'gridworld.cfg' contains the map definition for the discrete world;
-- 'cworld.cfg' contains the map definition for the continuous environment.
+- 'world.cfg' contains the map definition for the continuous environment.

 In order to introduce a new policy, modify the 'src/policy/todo.hpp' file.
 The policy classes are template classes that suppose a few methods to be